-When Can You Pay Off a Credit Card With Another
+When Can You Pay Off a Credit Card With Another?

 Using a Balance Transfers To Pay Off a Credit Card

-Many credit cards have 0% APR for balance transfers for the first year, among other perks, as a way to convince you to bring your debt from a competitor to the new card.
+Many credit cards have 0% APR for balance transfers for the first year or more, among other perks, as a way to convince you to bring your debt from a competitor to the new card.
 However, balance transfer fees can cut into your savings.

 How To Do a Balance Transfer